-35-37 Commonwealth were built for ship owner, importer, and sugar refiner Elisha Atkins.
-He and his wife, Mary Ellen (Freeman) Atkins, lived at 37 Commonwealth.
+35 Commonwealth was built for ship owner, importer, and sugar refiner Elisha Atkins.
+He and his wife, Mary Ellen (Freeman) Atkins lived at 37 Commonwealth.

 Elisha Atkins purchased the land for 35 Commonwealth from Edward C. Wilson on October 24, 1872.
 Edward Wilson had purchased the land from Eugene Sturtevant on February 16, 1863, who had purchased it from the Commonwealth of Massachusetts on January 29, 1863.
 When he sold Elisha Atkins the land, Edward Wilson included a restriction limiting the depth of any house built at 35 Commonwealth to no more than the house already built at 33 Commonwealth.

 On October 1, 1878, 35 Commonwealth was purchased from Elisha Atkins by Julia Maria (Barrett) Marsh, the wife of Charles Marsh.
+The Marshes made it their Boston home.
 They previously had lived at 58 Boylston.
 They also maintained a home on Jerusalem Road in Cohasset.

 Charles Marsh was a partner in the wholesale and retail dry goods firm of Jordan, Marsh & Co.

 In about 1890, her daughter, Edith Barrett (Marsh) Binney, also lived with her.
 The previous year, Edith Binney’s husband, George Hayward Binney, fled Boston having defrauded several banks.
 They had lived at 275 Marlborough.
-By 1892, Edith Binney had moved to an apartment at 138 Marlborough.
+By the 1891-1892 winter season, Edith Binney had moved to an apartment at 138 Marlborough.